-- ensure all staff understand the PREVENT duty. - ensure all staff are aware of the Early Help process and their role in it. - at induction, ensure all staff, volunteers etc are aware of systems within our school which support safeguarding.
-These should include Safeguarding policy, behaviour policy, staff code of conduct, the role of the DSL including their identity and that of any deputies, - help promote educational outcomes by sharing information about the welfare, safeguarding and child protection issues that children are experiencing with teachers and school staff; supporting staff to understand the challenges these children might face and identify any additional support that staff could make to best support these children. - ensure all staff are aware that a child going missing from education is a potential indicator of abuse and neglect and the school's procedures for dealing with children that go missing from education. - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school may put in place to protect them. - ensure that staff understand the statutory duty to report to police when they suspect a child has had FGM carried out.
+- ensure that all staff undertake appropriate training to equip them to carry out their responsibilities for safeguarding children.
+This training will take place annually at the beginning of each academic year, alongside regular updates throughout the year to include specific safeguarding issues and local concerns. - ensure all staff are aware of the school's reporting and referral procedure and the needs for timely reporting. - ensure all staff understand the PREVENT duty. - ensure all staff are aware of the Early Help process and their role in it. - at induction, ensure all staff, volunteers etc are aware of systems within our school which support safeguarding.
+These should include Safeguarding policy, behaviour policy, staff code of conduct, safeguarding response to children absent from education, the role of the DSL including their identity and that of any deputies, - help promote educational outcomes by sharing information about the welfare, safeguarding and child protection issues that children are experiencing with teachers and school staff; supporting staff to understand the challenges these children might face and identify any additional support that staff could make to best support these children. - ensure all staff are aware that a child going missing from education is a potential indicator of abuse and neglect and the school's procedures for dealing with children that go missing from education. - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school may put in place to protect them. - ensure that staff understand the statutory duty to report to police when they suspect a child has had FGM carried out. - ensure staff understand about filtering and monitoring in school, how it works and how to share concerns.
+Ensure staff take part in annual cybersecurity training.